Furikuda/bork/docs/internals/frontends.rst

     KeyfileNotFoundError
         No key file for repository {} found in {}.
     PassphraseWrong
-        passphrase supplied in BORG_PASSPHRASE is incorrect
+        passphrase supplied in BORK_PASSPHRASE is incorrect
     PasswordRetriesExceeded
         exceeded the maximum password retries
     RepoKeyNotFoundError